MoonDevelopmentsLLC/AstalaMail/README.md

 📜 License
-Not sure yet but its free to download or build yourself.
-If you want to make money off of it you will definitely need a license because I am providing it for free for a reason.
-Thank you.
+Not sure yet but its free to download or build yourself, if you plan to make money off of it, please purchase a license from me, its cheap and lifetime.